cdschtz/SNU-CV-Project/ml/detection/README.md

 pip install -r ./ml/detection/requirements.txt
 ```

-Now, to run the detector model that generates the detections images and saves them in the results folder, use the following command (with the activatet conda environment):
+Now, to run the detector model that generates the detections images and saves them in the results folder, use the following command (with the activated conda environment):

 ```bash
 python ./ml/detection/main.py <PATH_TO_VIDEO_FILE>